passcod/blook/monthly-update/2017/nov-10.md

 This month is a big slow down.
 Didn't really read much, but I focused more on various other things.
 Also in mid-October, my brother and his S.O. came to visit, and they're both incredible and funny and long story short I didn't really have any time to read.
+After that, NaNoWriMo started.

  - {Merlin/Marvel} [In a Land of the 24-hour News Cycle and a Time of Science](https://archiveofourown.org/works/3834724). {121k words atow}
  - {SW} [Care of Obi-Wan 101](https://archiveofourown.org/works/12218535). {1k words}